openharmony/docs/en/application-dev/reference/apis/js-apis-medialibrary.md

 > **NOTE**
 >
 > - This API is deprecated since API version 9.
 Use [createAsset](js-apis-photoAccessHelper.md#createasset) instead.
 > - From the SDK of API version 10, **relativePath** is no longer associated with an album.
 After a file is created, the last-level directory of **relativePath** is not displayed.
-For details, see [changelogs-mediaLibrary.md](../../../release-notes/changelogs/v4.0-beta2/changelogs-medialibrary.md).
+For details, see [Change of the mediaLibrary Interface Compatibility](../../../release-notes/changelogs/v4.0-beta2/changelogs-medialibrary.md).

 **Required permissions**: ohos.permission.READ_MEDIA and ohos.permission.WRITE_MEDIA